Published on 15-Dec-2010

 "By using SSD technology instead of a traditional Fibre Channel setup, we have delivered a considerable performance improvement to our SAP NetWeaver Business Warehouse environment, while also creating a more compact and cost-effective infrastructure." - Johann Reisinger, CIO, INTERSPORT Austria GmbH

-IT/infrastructure, Business Intelligence, Data Warehouse, Enterprise Resource Planning, Information Infrastructure, Optimizing IT, Optimizing IT, Server Consolidation, Storage Consolidation, Virtualization
+IT/infrastructure, BA - Business Intelligence, Data Warehouse, Enterprise Resource Planning, Information Infrastructure, Optimizing IT, Optimizing IT, Server Consolidation, Storage Consolidation, Virtualization

 IBM Business Partner:

 INTERSPORT is one of the world’s largest sporting goods retailers.
 INTERSPORT Austria is one of the INTERSPORT group’s most important national organizations in Central and Eastern Europe.
 The Austrian organization employs 5,700 people at 353 INTERSPORT stores in Austria, the Czech Republic, Slovakia and Hungary.
 The organization achieved sales of 667.7 million Euros in 2009/10.